alissatroiano/MS-1/README.md

 * The deployment section of this README file were copied from [Medium](https://medium.com/@francoisromain/vps-deploy-with-git-fea605f1303b)
 * The markdown used in this README file was learned from [Github Guides]()
 ### Project template
-*
+* The template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).

 ## Acknowledgements
+### Project
+* This project was created as the Milestone 1 Project for [Code Institute's](https://codeinstitute.net) User Centric Front End Development portion of the Full Stack Software Development program.
-* I recieved inspiration for this project from [Code Institute](https://codeinstitute.net)
+* The template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).

+### README
-* The format for this README file follow the format provided by [Code Institute](https://github.com/Code-Institute-Solutions/readme-template)
+* The format for this README file follows the format provided by [Code Institute](https://github.com/Code-Institute-Solutions/readme-template).
-* The template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template)
-* The deployment section of this README file were copied from [Medium](https://medium.com/@francoisromain/vps-deploy-with-git-fea605f1303b)
+* The deployment section of this README file were copied from [Medium](https://medium.com/@francoisromain/vps-deploy-with-git-fea605f1303b).
-*
+* The markdown written in the README was inspire by [Github Guides](https://guides.github.com/features/mastering-markdown/).